 The Management and Administrative Services Division is responsible for providing all administrative and management support for the Office of Policy Development and Research.

 Kimberly R. Collins, Director

-Office of Deputy Assistant Secretary for International and Philanthropic Innovation
+Office of the Deputy Assistant Secretary for Economic Affairs

 Economic Market Analysis Division